jmdrumright/AgAidFromAbroad/README.md

 Note: This README is a work in progress and will be updated periodically.

+6/21 UPDATE: MVP 95% done, working on formatting touch ups and figuring out what to say on Thursday.
+Stretch goals may have to be abandoned.

 ## Summary

-This capstone project examines the H-2A visa program in relation to domestic crop yields to assess the effect of H-2A workers on American agriculture.
+This capstone project examines the H-2A visa program in relation to domestic crop yields.

 ## General Info